 Every business has a personality to feature.
 While some are grave, others are friendly, yet others are simple and calm.
 The website color combinations that are used for a fashion web template would not do a great job in a website design for a day care.
 Colors need to be chosen based on what kind of message the website needs to communicate.
 We dedicate this research to the color combinations that stand best for medical websites and why.

 When we visit a website that belongs to some physician or a medical consultant, we expect to see something that would calm and reassure us of our well being, if we take aid from the concerned person.
 What could be calmer and more soothing than white?
 White has a positive effect on our brains.
 It indicates pure healing energy without clutters.
+When you make a medical website, while hue is a must.

 However, there are shades of white which are important to look out for.
 The white color spectrum generally traverses from a reddish to a bluish range.
 So there is a warm orange white (more specifically, a tinge of creamy white) and there is a cold blue white.
 Medical websites stand a good chance of success if the warm white shade is used.
 So any background that uses ivory or creamy white can do really well!